grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/cm.md

 mechanisms that implement configuration change control

+### cm-3.1: Automated Documentation, Notification, and Prohibition of Changes

+Use {{ insert: param, cm-03.01_odp.01 }} to:

+Document proposed changes to the system;

+Notify {{ insert: param, cm-03.01_odp.02 }} of proposed changes to the system and request change approval;

+Highlight proposed changes to the system that have not been approved or disapproved within {{ insert: param, cm-03.01_odp.03 }};

+Prohibit changes to the system until designated approvals are received;

+Document all changes to the system; and

+Notify {{ insert: param, cm-03.01_odp.04 }} when approved changes to the system are completed.

+None.

+ {{ insert: param, cm-03.01_odp.01 }} are used to document proposed changes to the system;

+ {{ insert: param, cm-03.01_odp.01 }} are used to notify {{ insert: param, cm-03.01_odp.02 }} of proposed changes to the system and request change approval;

+ {{ insert: param, cm-03.01_odp.01 }} are used to highlight proposed changes to the system that have not been approved or disapproved within {{ insert: param, cm-03.01_odp.03 }};

+ {{ insert: param, cm-03.01_odp.01 }} are used to prohibit changes to the system until designated approvals are received;

+ {{ insert: param, cm-03.01_odp.01 }} are used to document all changes to the system;

+ {{ insert: param, cm-03.01_odp.01 }} are used to notify {{ insert: param, cm-03.01_odp.04 }} when approved changes to the system are completed.

+Configuration management policy

+procedures addressing system configuration change control

+configuration management plan

+system design documentation

+system architecture and configuration documentation

+automated configuration control mechanisms

+system configuration settings and associated documentation

+change control records

+system audit records

+change approval requests

+change approvals

+system security plan

+other relevant documents or records

+Organizational personnel with configuration change control responsibilities

+organizational personnel with information security responsibilities

+system/network administrators

+system developers

+members of change control board or similar

+Organizational processes for configuration change control

+automated mechanisms implementing configuration change control activities

+### cm-3.2: Testing, Validation, and Documentation of Changes

+Test, validate, and document changes to the system before finalizing the implementation of the changes.

+Changes to systems include modifications to hardware, software, or firmware components and configuration settings defined in [CM-6](#cm-6) .
+Organizations ensure that testing does not interfere with system operations that support organizational mission and business functions.
+Individuals or groups conducting tests understand security and privacy policies and procedures, system security and privacy policies and procedures, and the health, safety, and environmental risks associated with specific facilities or processes.
+Operational systems may need to be taken offline, or replicated to the extent feasible, before testing can be conducted.
+If systems must be taken offline for testing, the tests are scheduled to occur during planned system outages whenever possible.
+If the testing cannot be conducted on operational systems, organizations employ compensating controls.

+changes to the system are tested before finalizing the implementation of the changes;

+changes to the system are validated before finalizing the implementation of the changes;

+changes to the system are documented before finalizing the implementation of the changes.

+Configuration management policy

+configuration management plan

+procedures addressing system configuration change control

+system design documentation

+system architecture and configuration documentation

+system configuration settings and associated documentation

+test records

+validation records

+change control records

+system audit records

+system security plan

+other relevant documents or records

+Organizational personnel with configuration change control responsibilities

+organizational personnel with information security responsibilities

+system/network administrators

+system developers

+members of change control board or similar

+Organizational processes for configuration change control

+mechanisms supporting and/or implementing, testing, validating, and documenting system changes

+### cm-3.4: Security and Privacy Representatives

+Require {{ insert: param, cm-3.4_prm_1 }} to be members of the {{ insert: param, cm-03.04_odp.03 }}.

+Information security and privacy representatives include system security officers, senior agency information security officers, senior agency officials for privacy, or system privacy officers.
+Representation by personnel with information security and privacy expertise is important because changes to system configurations can have unintended side effects, some of which may be security- or privacy-relevant.
+Detecting such changes early in the process can help avoid unintended, negative consequences that could ultimately affect the security and privacy posture of systems.
+The configuration change control element referred to in the second organization-defined parameter reflects the change control elements defined by organizations in [CM-3g](#cm-3_smt.g).

+ {{ insert: param, cm-03.04_odp.01 }} are required to be members of the {{ insert: param, cm-03.04_odp.03 }};

+ {{ insert: param, cm-03.04_odp.02 }} are required to be members of the {{ insert: param, cm-03.04_odp.03 }}.

+Configuration management policy

+procedures addressing system configuration change control

+configuration management plan

+system security plan

+privacy plan

+other relevant documents or records

+Organizational personnel with configuration change control responsibilities

+organizational personnel with information security and privacy responsibilities

+members of change control board or similar

+Organizational processes for configuration change control

+### cm-3.6: Cryptography Management

+Ensure that cryptographic mechanisms used to provide the following controls are under configuration management: {{ insert: param, cm-03.06_odp }}.

+The controls referenced in the control enhancement refer to security and privacy controls from the control catalog.
+Regardless of the cryptographic mechanisms employed, processes and procedures are in place to manage those mechanisms.
+For example, if system components use certificates for identification and authentication, a process is implemented to address the expiration of those certificates.

+cryptographic mechanisms used to provide {{ insert: param, cm-03.06_odp }} are under configuration management.

+Configuration management policy

+procedures addressing system configuration change control

+configuration management plan

+system design documentation

+system architecture and configuration documentation

+system configuration settings and associated documentation

+system security plan

+other relevant documents or records

+Organizational personnel with configuration change control responsibilities

+organizational personnel with information security responsibilities

+system/network administrators

+system developers

+members of change control board or similar

+Organizational processes for configuration change control

+cryptographic mechanisms implementing organizational security safeguards (controls)

 ### cm-4: Impact Analyses

 Analyze changes to the system to determine potential security and privacy impacts prior to change implementation.